anaconda/pyscript-tutorial/01_python_in_the_browser/python_in_the_browser.md

 normally write into a general app running on your computer.
 So _how_ does that work really ?

 In the figure below, there is a high-level representation of the PyScript general architecture.
-In the remainder of this Section, we will try to understand what's the role of these components, and how they relate to each other.
+In the remainder of this chapter, we will try to understand what's the role of these components, and how they relate to each other.

 ![PyScript General Architecture](https://github.com/pyscript/docs/blob/main/docs/assets/images/platform.png)